nu-cs-sw-design/project-20252601-andy_final_project/docs/software_requirements.md

 #### 2: Multiple Shuffle Option
 The player playing Shuffle must specify:
-- Number of times to shuffle (minimum: 1)
+- Number of times to shuffle (minimum of 1)
 - Maximum shuffles allowed: 100
 - Each shuffle completely randomizes the deck
 - Invalid input prompts re-entry